nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 * `addEmployee n/John Doe p/98765432 e/johnd@example.com`
 * `addEmployee p/98754123 n/Betsy Crowe e/betsycrowe@example.com`

+### Deleting an employee: `deleteEmployee`

+Deletes the specified employee from the address book.

+Format: `deleteEmployee INDEX`

+* Deletes the employee at the specified INDEX.
+* The index refers to the index number shown in the displayed person list.
+* The index must be a positive integer 1, 2, 3, …​

+Examples:
+* `list` followed by `deleteEmployee 2` deletes the 2nd person in the address book.
+* `find Betsy` followed by delete 1 deletes the 1st person in the results of the find command.

 ### Adding a Task: `addTodo`, `addEvent`, `addDeadline`

 Adds a Task into the Task list.

 Format:
 * `addTodo desc/TASK_DESCRIPTION`
 * `addDeadline desc/TASK_DESCRIPTION by/DATE TIME`
 * `addEvent desc/TASK_DESCRIPTION at/DATE START_TIME END_TIME`

+Examples:
+* `addTodo desc/read book`
+* `addDeadline desc/return book by/16-02-2022 1800`
+* `addEvent desc/project meeting at/17-02-2022 1900 2000`

 <div markdown="span" class="alert alert-primary">:bulb: **Take Note:**
 For deadline and event, the DATE must be in this format: YYYY-MM-DD and the TIME in this format: HHmm (in 24 hr format)

+Furthermore, parsing of task is done using the keywords such as "desc/", "by/" & "at/" as such, the parsing mechanism would take everything inserted after the keywords.
 </div>

 ### Listing all Tasks : `list`